 Top 5 Things you Must See in Morocco

 Morocco is a fascinating multicultural country blended from African, Arab and European influences.
 It is our closest link to the continent of Africa and a diverse holiday destination.
 The country offers an incredible amount of history, culture, art and music along with a fascinating geographical landscape incorporating the Sahara desert, the snow capped Atlas Mountains and the Atlantic coastline.
-There is so much to experience, whether on an adventure or luxurious all-inclusive Morocco holiday, here are five things that you simply must see during your visit:
+There is so much to experience, whether on an adventure or luxurious Morocco holiday, here are five things that you simply must see during your visit:

 Visit the Jamaa el Fna in Marrakech